espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

 Bluetooth LE client reads and write services
 ----------------------------------------------

-Below is an example of using two ESP32 development boards, one as a Bluetooth LE server (only as Bluetooth LE server role), the other one as a Bluetooth LE client (only as Bluetooth LE client role).
+Below is an example of using two {IDF_TARGET_NAME} development boards, one as a Bluetooth LE server (only as Bluetooth LE server role), the other one as a Bluetooth LE client (only as Bluetooth LE client role).
 The example shows how to use Bluetooth LE functions with AT commands.

 ..
 Important::

-   In the following steps, the operations starting with ``ESP32 Bluetooth LE server`` only need to be executed at ESP32 Bluetooth LE server, and the operations starting with ``ESP32 Bluetooth LE client`` only need to be executed at ESP32 Bluetooth LE client.
+   In the following steps, the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE server`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE server, and the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE client`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE client.

 #.
 Bluetooth LE initialization.

-   ESP32 Bluetooth LE server:
+   {IDF_TARGET_NAME} Bluetooth LE server:

    Command: